 The latex sap from this tree was once used in the rubber-making process, though these days latex comes from the Para rubber tree (Hevea brasiliensis).
-Now you will often find it serving as a houseplant around the world.
+Now you usually find it serving as a houseplant around the world.

-- Height: Can be over 100' tall in the wild
+- Height: Can be over 100 feet tall in the wild

 As a houseplant, weeping figs are notorious for being finicky.
 They tend to drop their leaves when moved or stressed in some other way.
 They will get more leaves in time, though.

 Their trunks can be braided or plaited, which will cause the wood to grow together over time.
-When you hear someone talking about their ficus houseplant, this is the one they often mean.
+When you hear someone talking about their ficus houseplant, this is usually the one being referred to.

-- Height: Can reach... a height of about 100' in its native region
+- Height: Can reach a height of about 100 feet in its native region